If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 Yes, you will still receive the package in case of exceptions, but the delivery time might change due to unavoidable reasons.

-Attempted delivery is when the courier executive or the driver attempts to deliver the product to the customer.
-The attempt is successful if the customers receive the order and fails if they don’t.
+Attempted delivery is the delivery status when the courier executive or the delivery person attempts to deliver the product to the customer.
+The attempt is successful if the customers receive the order and delivery attempt unsuccessful if they don’t.

 Upper Route Planner – The Perfect Tool to Help You Avoid Missed Deliveries